uf-mil/mil/docs/testingprocedures.md

 * Verify all sensors output data
 * Verify thrusters spin given command
 * Verify kill (soft an hard)
-* Grease all electrical connectors appropiately
+* Grease all electrical connectors appropriately

 ## At testing site

 * Get wall power to powerstrip.
 * Setup and connect to Network Box.
-* Roll tether and connect it ot network box. **(DO NOT USE POE)**
+* Roll tether and connect it to network box. **(DO NOT USE POE)**
 * Connect Sub to to tether. **(NOT POE)**
 * Connect battery alarm, power on sub.
 * SSH into sub.
 * Start tmux, write code.
-* Grease O-rings with Molykote 55 everytime a pressure vessel is closed.
+* Grease O-rings with Molykote 55 every time a pressure vessel is closed.
 * Make sure ALL pneumatic tubes are inserted correctly. **(DO NOT FLOOD THE VALVE BOX)**
 * Make sure all holes to paintball tank are sealed correctly. **(THIS WILL ALSO RESULT IN FLOODING IF NOT DONE)**
 * Person getting into the pool must do backflip.